Leslie Phillips, ‘Carry On’ star, voice of Sorting Hat, dies

 During this time he became well-known for his suggestive catchphrases, including “Ding dong,” “Well, hello,” and “I say!”

-Phillips later moved into more dramatic roles, including a turn opposite Peter O’Toole in the 2005 film “Venus” that earned him a BAFTA nomination for best supporting actor.
+While Phillips’ film acting career consisted mostly of comedy roles, he later moved into other work including a turn opposite Peter O’Toole in the 2006 film “Venus” that earned him a BAFTA nomination for best supporting actor.
 He also voiced the Sorting Hat in the “Harry Potter” franchise.

+Leslie Samuel Phillips was born in Tottenham, north London, on April 20, 1924.
+He studied drama, dance and elocution at the Italia Conti Stage School, before serving as a lieutenant during World War II.

+After the war he began to get leading roles on the stage and screen.
+His big break came in 1957 when he appeared in the Gene Kelly musical “Les Girls.”

 He suffered a stroke in 2014 while shopping in London, but made a strong recovery.